-Note: This state is not included in the UBS plan.
+Note: This stage is part of stage 2 in the USB plan.

 In this third stage of a translation project you will do comprehension testing and back translation.
 You will also continue with the basic checks and spell checking.

 The following modules will help you in this stage: